Caseyshea96/GeoBay/docs/usage.md

 # Usage

-To use GeoProject510 in a project:
+To use Geobay in a project:

 ```
-import geoproject510
+import geobay
 ```